Trenton Brooks

-Trenton Brooks (born July 3, 1995) is an American professional baseball first baseman and outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants and San Diego Padres.
+Trenton Brooks (born July 3, 1995) is an American professional baseball first baseman and outfielder in the Houston Astros organization.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and San Diego Padres, and in the KBO League for the Kiwoom Heroes.
 He made his MLB debut in 2024.

 Amateur career

 A native of Alpine, California, Brooks attended Granite Hills High School and played college baseball at the University of Nevada, Reno.
 In 2015, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Professional career

-Cleveland Indians/Guardians
+Cleveland Indians / Guardians

 Brooks was drafted by the Cleveland Indians in the 17th round, with the 512th overall selection, of the 2016 Major League Baseball draft.
 He made his professional debut with the rookie–level Arizona League Indians, hitting .222 in 35 games.

 Brooks spent the 2017 season with the Single–A Lake County Captains, also appearing in three games for the High–A Lynchburg Hillcats.
 In 29 games for the Captains, he batted .214/.302/.286 with one home run and eight RBI.
 In 2018, Brooks spent the campaign with Lynchburg, hitting .281/.362/.407 with five home runs and 52 RBI across 107 games.
 He split the 2019 between Lynchburg and the Double–A Akron RubberDucks.
 In 114 games between the two affiliates, Brooks slashed .248/.321/.429 with 12 home runs and 54 RBI.

 Brooks did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to action in 2021 with Akron and the Triple–A Columbus Clippers.
 In 102 combined games, Brooks accumulated a .256/.351/.433 batting line with 12 home runs and 56 RBI.

 Brooks spent the entirety of the 2022 season with Columbus, playing in 87 contests and hitting .273/.367/.464 with 11 home runs and 48 RBI.
 He elected free agency following the season on November 10, 2022.